1 How to Prep a Drum Kit

 This is not my forte.
 I am sufficiently acceptable at this, but I am not the best.
 I am an (I have more practice as an , but prefer ).
 I am good at , and understanding how and why they work and where to place them.
 I am not a .
 I am not an authority on the tuning or the prep of a drum or a drum kit.
 I do have some resources I look to that I would love to point you to as well.

 Jared Falk, a Canadian drummer and teacher, explains why and how drum tuning is important.
 He is a professional at this, and does a really good job explaining why and how to tune a drum kit.
 Victor Guidera, an Audio Engineer who has worked with drummers a lot, does a good job explaining in depth how to tune drums to themselves.
 One thing that both of these people say, and something that I would re-iterate with all of my experience working with drummers and drum techs, do not tune to a number, Drums don’t have to hit 440 Hz every time, they have to sound good for the sound you want.
 I know a lot of heavy metal drummers who want a real “CRACK” out of their drums, and they actually de-tune one lug slightly so the reverberations disappear into that nebulous area of the skin.
-And of course, my drummer for this book, Parish Dawe is who tuned my drums for this book.
+There are many more little tips and tricks that your learn as a drummer or a drum tech.
+As I am neither of those things, for this book, my drummer Parish Dawe tuned all the of the drums.

 Someone who engineers audio for music for a living.
 In the live context often either an FOH Engineer or a Monitor Engineer.